DavidCWebs/local-backup/readme.md

 Local Backup Utilities: Ubuntu LAMP Stack
 ==========================================
 These backup scripts were developed for my own needs.
-They are an offshoot of a wider customised server backup project that I built recently.
+They are an offshoot of a wider customised server backup project that I built.

-I use them to back up Ubuntu 14.04 desktop - which is used primarily for web-development on a local LAMP stack.
-The scripts should work on any Linux box.
+I've recently made some refinements to make the scripts more easily deployable.
+They're still being tested on Ubuntu 16.04, so use with caution.

 The objective was to build a backup solution that is: